 WHAT IS THE ROLE OF YOUR PERSONAL INJURY LAWYER?

-In central Florida, if you have been injured by a negligent driver while bicycling – or if you are permanently disabled – you’ll need the maximum amount of compensation that is available, and you’ll need an Orlando personal injury attorney who knows how to obtain it.
+In central Florida, if you have been injured by a negligent driver while bicycling, you’ll need the maximum amount of compensation that is available, and you’ll need an Orlando personal injury attorney who knows how to obtain it.

 Most injury claims in this state are resolved through out-of-court negotiations, but if a reasonable settlement figure isn’t forthcoming, your injury lawyer can take the case to court and ask a jury to order payment of the compensation that you are entitled to as an injured victim of negligence.